ismailazdad/Design-an-application-at-the-service-of-public-health/README.md

-# P2_Concevez-une-application-au-service-de-la-sant-publique
+# Design-an-application-at-the-service-of-public-health
-Analyse univariee et multivariee a partri des donnees openFoodFact
+Univariate and multivariate analysis from openFoodFact data